 No. As you grow, progress, and mature, so will your pointe shoe needs!
 A beginner student may need a more pliable shoe in order to start training and understand proper alignment, but as she becomes stronger she may require a different shoe entirely.
 Also as dancers tend to start pointe work in their preteen years, their feet are still growing and changing shape, and it’s important to keep your pointe shoe shape as close to your foot shape as possible.
 Finally, it’s never bad to try something new!
 Companies are constantly creating new styles and upgrading old ones.
 Our fitters are always happy to show you new styles in-store or answer any questions you may have about styles over the phone.

 No, you do not need an appointment for a pointe shoe fitting at Dancewear Centre.
 There will always be multiple professionally trained pointe shoe fitters on hand to conduct pointe fittings.
 Our store is equipped to comfortably it up to three pointe customers at a time.
 Depending on the how many fittings are ongoing when you arrive at our store, there might be a wait time before a fitter becomes available.
-We do ask that all pointe shoe customers arrive at least 30 minutes before closing to ensure enough time for a proper fitting, especially if it is your first fitting.
+We do ask that all pointe shoe customers arrive at least one hour before closing to ensure enough time for a proper fitting, especially if it is your first fitting.
 Fitting times will vary in length but anticipate spending 30 - 60 minutes to ensure you find the right pair of pointe shoes.